 - get it witnessed – in the same way as witnessing a will.

-There’s no limit to how many changes you can make to your will.
+There’s no limit to how many codicils you can add to your will.

 When to make a new will

-If you want to make significant changes to your will, it’s a good idea to make a new one.
+If you want to make significant changes to your will, you should make a new one.

 Your new will must: